gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 title: Solo Programming Considered Bad
 tags:
 - Mob Programming
+- Ensemble Programming
 ---

 I was recently following an interesting discussion of the Vienna software crafts community with the title: "[How to facilitate a conversation between people, where the byproduct is code?](https://github.com/swkWien/sessions/issues/105)".
 The discussion is in German and contains interesting ideas about how to code well together, and how to facilitate it.
 I tried to give an answer, which got longer and longer.
-Finally I decided to write this blog post instead.
+In the end, I chose to write this blog post which expands upon the original topic of discussion and covers a broader range of related subjects.

 I will continue to use the terms

 - coding together